Farama-Foundation/Metaworld/README.md

 ```

 ## Extending Obs/Goals - Debugging and Multi-Modality
-One nice thing about using Dict spaces + FlattenEnv is that it makes it really
+One nice thing about using Dict spaces + FlatGoalEnv is that it makes it really
 easy to extend and debug.

 For example, this repo includes an `ImageMujocoEnv` wrapper which converts